EENI Global Business School

 1. To understand the importance of Road Transport in International Trade

-5. To analyze the documents related to International Road Transport (Consignment Note CMR, e-CMR) and how to fill them out
+5. To analyze documents related to International Road Transport (Consignment Note CMR, e-CMR) and how to fill them out

 7. To know how to stow safely a load to be transported by a lorry